noelmcloughlin/airflow-component/README.md

 # (RE)INSTALL/UPGRADE

 Logon as airflowservice on participating hosts and users.
-Get the software:
+Get the software: For hosts without network connectivity to your git (i.e. from fog), use another method, i.e. sftp, see [SUPPORT](https://github.com/noelmcloughlin/airflow-component/blob/master/SUPPORT.md)

     cd && rm -fr airflow-component airflow-dags
     for name in component dags; do
         git clone https://github.com/noelmcloughlin/airflow-${name}
     done && cd ~/dags && rm -fr * && cp -Rp ../airflow-dags/dags/* .; chmod +x $( find . -name *.py)

-Note, for hosts without network connectivity to your git (i.e. from fog), use another method (i.e. sftp), see [SUPPORT](https://github.com/noelmcloughlin/airflow-component/blob/master/SUPPORT.md)

 On each participating host (begin with primary/secondary), install Airflow.
-The process takes ~15mins on small VM:
+Duration is ~15-30mins depending on compute resources:

     ~/airflow-component/installer.sh | tee ~/iac-installer.log

 Note, the installation summary may indicate failures.
-Evaluate result as follows:
+Evaluate result as follows.
+For failures see [SUPPORT](https://github.com/noelmcloughlin/airflow-component/blob/master/SUPPORT.md)

     - Success if 0 task fails: cluster join worked too.
 OK!
-    - Success if 1 task fails: cluster join is best effort, other node was not ready.
+    - Success if 1 task fails: cluster join is best effort, other node was not ready (race condition).
 OK!
     - Retryable if >1 task fails: sometimes the 2nd attempt just works!
 NOK!
-    - For all other outcomes see [TROUBLESHOOTING](#TROUBLESHOOTING).
+    - All other outcomes are failures.

 Import variables: